-Sal Amato: [Band is at college where Frank graduated from] Hey, Wordman, this shindig tonight.
+Sal Amato: [the band is at Benton College where Frank graduated from] Hey, Wordman, this shindig tonight.
 How are we suppose to dress?

 Frank Ridgeway: Hey, wait a minute.
 What is the big deal?
 We've played at colleges before.

-Eddie Wilson: Yeah, sure, we played at "St. Something" down in Delaware and "Fairly Ridiculous" up in Madison, but we ain't never played at no finishing school like this.
+Eddie Wilson: Yeah, sure, we played at "Saint Something" down in Delaware and "Fairleigh Ridiculous" up in Madison, but we ain't never played at no finishing school like this.
 This is a mistake, we don't belong here.
 These people are different.

 Frank Ridgeway: I'm telling you they're gonna eat us up.
 They're just a bunch of college kids, no better than you...